Your browser is not optimized for viewing this website.

 with Joy Aldridge

-Coursestorm Online Enrollment is Free—Course Fee: $500.
+Coursestorm Online Enrollment is Free—Course Fee: $510.
 A $50 non-refundable course enrollment deposit will be billed immediately upon registration and applies toward your overall tuition.
-The balance must be paid by July 1, or select a payment plan of $225 payable by July 1 and November 1.
+The balance of $460 must be paid by July 1, or a payment plan must be selected, $230 payable by July 1 and $230 payable by November 1.

 Accepted Payment Methods: Check, Cash, Zelle, and Venmo